Jasmine Birtles

 While you’re up there, you could consider insulating your pipes at the same time.
 All you’ll need to do is get some pipe lagging which is flexible and easy to install.

-As with cavity wall insulation, everybody – regardless of income – is entitled to a government grant which will pay for 50-100% of the loft insulation.
+As with cavity wall insulation, everybody – regardless of income – is entitled to a government grant, meaning you might not have to pay a penny.
+Contact your energy supplier to see what help is available to you.

 Aren’t you glad of your cosy coat now it’s coming up to winter?
-Make sure your hot water tank has something similar and save yourself some cash.
+Make sure your hot water tank has something similar.

-By fitting a British standard ‘jacket’ of at least 75mm thickness, you’ll cut heat loss from your tank and save around £35 a year according to the Energy Saving Trust.
-Fitting one of these jackets is a straight forward DIY job and as well as being kind on your pocket, you could also save around 190kg in CO² emissions a year.
+By fitting a British standard ‘jacket’ of at least 80mm thickness, as well as pipe insulation, you’ll cut heat loss from your tank and save up to £250 a year, according to the Energy Saving Trust.
+Fitting one of these jackets is a straight forward DIY job and, as well as being kind on your pocket, you could also save around 175kg in CO² emissions a year.

-Most jackets cost about £15 and you can easily fit them yourself.
-So you spend out on insulation for your hot water tank and gain back three times that amount in savings over the course of the year!
+Most jackets cost about £18, while primary pipe insulation will cost an extra £18.
+You can easily fit both these yourself.
+So you spend £36 on insulation for your hot water tank and pipes and gain back seven times that amount in savings over the course of the year!

 If you have some nice timber floors in your home but hate the draught they create then its well worth insulating under the floorboards.
 Not only will this increase your comfort, but it can save you some money too.
-Approximately 15% of heat is lost through our floors and even insulating between your floorboards and the carpet will help towards saving around £50 a year on your heating bills.
+Approximately 15% of heat is lost through our floors and even insulating between your floorboards and the carpet will help save up to £150 a year on your heating bills.

 It’s possible to insulate the floor yourself, as it’s a pretty straightforward job and there’s plenty of help online.
 If there’s a multitude of pipes and wires under your floors, however, you may feel better having a professional do it.